Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Move nominal IVs to the Factors box.

-- Under the Reference Levels drop-down, select the DV variable group that is the opposite of the outcome of interest.
+Under the Reference Levels drop-down, select the baseline DV variable group (e.g., the group opposite of the outcome of interest).

 Under the Assumption Checks drop-down, select Collinearity statistics.

-- Under the Model Fit drop-down, select: Deviance, AIC, Overall model test, and Nagelkerke’s R².
+Under the Model Fit drop-down, select: Deviance, AIC (optional), Overall model test, and Nagelkerke’s R².

 Under the Model Coefficients drop-down, select: Odds ratio and Confidence interval under Odds ratio.